Gary-Ge/BlockChain-Decentraliszed-Stock-ExchangeApplication-DEX/README.md

 swapExactOutputSingleWethToLink(uint256, uint256): Executes a swap from WETH to Link with an exact output amount.

 ## Running the Application
-1.Go to https://faucets.chain.link/goerli to get some LINK token 2.Go to Matemask to transfer some LINK token to the SC for swap 3.Call the swapExactInputSingleLinkToWeth to exchange Link to WETH,if the transaction is success, the WETH token will be sent to your wallet directly.
+1. Go to https://faucets.chain.link/goerli to get some LINK token
+2. Go to Matemask to transfer some LINK token to the SC for swap
+3. Call the swapExactInputSingleLinkToWeth to exchange Link to WETH,if the transaction is success, the WETH token will be sent to your wallet directly.
-4.Now you can repeat the previous steps to call other 3 functions.
+4. Now you can repeat the previous steps to call other 3 functions.